-Karn was awarded the Deans Scholar Medal from the Faculty of Health Sciences (FHS) in 2009, and has maintained close ties with the University since graduating including being given the honour of delivering the formal address to the FHS graduating class of 2016.
+Karn was awarded the Dean's Scholar Medal from the Faculty of Health Sciences (FHS) in 2009, and has maintained close ties with the University since graduating.
+For example, he was given the honour of delivering the formal address to the Faculty of Health Sciences' graduating class of 2016.
 He’s actively involved in the not for profit world, and is a promoter of business as a force for good and was awarded a 2018 Westpac Social Change Fellowship.

 Margot is a retired clinical and laboratory haematologist who worked across a number of hospitals throughout her career including the Sydney Adventist Hospital, Hornsby Hospital and Ryde District Hospital.
 In 1990 she was a partner in the development of the Northern Haematology and Oncology Clinic, a busy day care facility for patients requiring chemotherapy blood products and related procedures.

 Margot is actively involved in patient quality care and chairs the Quality Clinical Review committee at the Sydney Adventist Hospital.
 She also teaches University of Sydney medical students at the clinical school.
 Upon retirement she was appointed as an Emeritus Consultant.
 Margot has also chaired a committee to raise funds for the Leukemia Foundation.